-- 1. What corresponding records must exist in the MLDS in order to load records from the new data collection to the MDM and/or ODS. - 2.
+- What corresponding records must exist in the MLDS in order to load records from the new data collection to the Master Data Management (MDM) system and/or the Operational Data Store (ODS). - 2.
 Whether or not the data collection should be used to establish an identity in the MDM. - 3.
 If a required corresponding record is not currently in the MLDS, whether the record may be retained in the MDM. - 4.
 The level at which the data should be loaded (e.g. student-level, school-level, course-level). - 5.
 How corresponding records interact with each other and how this impacts whether a record should be loaded into the MDM or ODS. - 6.
 Any values that may need to be populated based on the relationship between other data collections.